-DRLC maintains three specialized programs that focus on areas of pressing concern: 1.) people with disabilities, 2.) those affected by cancer and 3.) patients approaching end of life due to terminal illness.
-(DRLC does not provide legal representation on the following types of cases: criminal, employment, domestic violence, personal injury, consumer fraud, bankruptcy, evictions or foreclosures, applications or appeals for public benefits, wills/estates/trusts/conservatorships.)
+DRLC maintains two specialized programs that focus on areas of pressing concern: 1.) people with disabilities and 2.) those affected by cancer (DRLC does not provide legal representation on the following types of cases: criminal, employment, domestic violence, personal injury, consumer fraud, bankruptcy, evictions or foreclosures, applications or appeals for public benefits, wills/estates/trusts/conservatorships.)

 Disability Rights Advocacy Center (DRAC).
 Advocacy, DRLC’s oldest program, provides free legal assistance to people with disabilities experiencing discrimination in violation of their civil rights.
 The program brings high impact, high visibility cases in state and federal courts to protect and to expand the rights of this community.
 These cutting-edge cases raise public awareness and ensure people with disabilities are able to participate fully in society throughout their life span.
 DRLC’s Advocacy program frequently addresses the rights of marginalized people in challenging settings, which includes custodial settings like prisons and jails.
 The program also works to remove barriers to full participation by people with disabilities in schools, extended care facilities, hospitals and public spaces.
 For more information, please click here.